haincha/BTC-E-Ticker/README.md

 Pretty basic.
 Free to take whatever you want, leave the rest.

 The piglow.py library has been borrowed from https://github.com/Boeeerb/PiGlow and remains fully intact.
 If you need any help setting it up, suggest you check that link.

+You will need ncurses installed to use the interface, however, if you have cgminer installed you already have ncurses.

+API Key and Secret can be obtained from https://btc-e.com